Interest groups are pouring money into Seattle’s City Council elections using no-limit PACs

 Businesses, unions and other interest groups have started pouring money into Seattle City Council races ahead of the Aug.
 6 primary election, using political-action committees that can collect and spend unlimited amounts.

-The special committees are allowed to accept huge cash contributions and spend as much as they want to support or oppose candidates, as long as they don’t coordinate with the candidates.
+The special independent committees are allowed to accept huge cash contributions and spend as much as they want to support or oppose candidates, as long as they don’t coordinate with the candidates.

 Some have already spent more than the candidates have spent themselves, buying the interest groups major clout.